watertap-org/watertap/docs/how_to_guides/notebooks.rst

 Local (developer) installation
 ------------------------------

-.. important:: These instructions assumes that a WaterTAP developer environment has already been configured, as described in e.g. :ref:`install-dev`.
+.. important:: These instructions assume that a WaterTAP developer environment has already been configured, as described in e.g. :ref:`install-dev`.

 1. Activate your WaterTAP environment.
 If your environment has a name different from ``watertap-dev``, replace ``watertap-dev`` with the actual name wherever applicable: